gloridifice/baleine-engine/README.md

 Hello!
 This is a game engine project for personal learning powered by C++ and Vulkan.

-It's seperated into four part in `src` directory now.

 ## Project structure

 The root folder is rust project for building C++ project.
 See the section below.